AMIA322002/Jakarta-Smart-City-Data-Analysis/README.md

 ```

 ## 💡 Conclusion
 This analysis provides a data-driven perspective on Jakarta’s urban dynamics.
-By uncovering the relationships among education, employment, and infrastructure it offers valuable insights that can inform strategic initiatives for sustainable urban growth.
+Future analyses can expand on this by integrating real-time IoT data streams and citizen-sourced feedback to achieve even more responsive smart city governance.